mwong510ca/15Puzzle_OptimalSolver/README.md

 ----
 ###Connection options
 Support standalone application and multi-users application.
-* Standalone - reference collection will be stored in a local file.
+* Standalone for single use on local machine - reference collection will be stored in a local file.
 If user started multiple applications on the same machine.
 Reference collection will not be in sync.
-* RMI support multiuser application - Mulitple applications will access the same reference collection instance and storage through RMI service.
+* Remote server using RMI (Remote Method Invocation) support multiusers application - Mulitple applications will access the same reference collection instance and storage through RMI service.
 If connection is lost, it will resume to standalone connection without terminate the application.

 Console applications may detect the server connection lost, restore in standalone or standard version temporary.
 When conection is back, it will switch back to remote connection automatically.

-Reference collection administrator allow to change cutoff limit, reset and restore to default setting, refresh the file etc.  Changing the setting is not allow during the server is running.
+Reference collection administrator allow to change the settings, such as:
+  cutoff limit, reset and restore to default setting, system update and refresh the data file etc...
+Changing the setting is not allow during the remote server is running.

-Same for the remote server, it cannnot start the server during the administrator is using.
+Same for the remote server, it cannnot start the remote service during the administrator is using.

 ###GUI (Coming soon!)